Scille/parsec-cloud/docs/development/glossary-EN.md

 ### Administrator

-In addition to all the functionalities allowed by the Standard profile, the Administrator profile enables user management.
+In addition to all the functionalities allowed by the Member profile, the Administrator profile enables user management.
 That is, the ability to invite and revoke other users in the Organization.

 ### Outsider